You can see the YouTube of this section here

-I unpacked my tent, sleeping bag etc and hung them to dry too, the room looked like a bomb had hit it!
+I washed my clothes and hung them to dry on the balcony, I unpacked my tent, sleeping bag etc and hung them to dry too. the room looked like a bomb had hit it!

-I found the local bike shop, Runbaik, and what a fab place it is.
+After a good night’s sleep on Monday, I went exploring around the town on Tuesday.
+I found a great littlel bike shop, Runbaik, and what a fab place it is.
 No sooner had I taken Bay in there and asked if it would be possible to clean and lubricate the chain, that Jose Miguel had whisked him away and started work, for free!
-He was such a lovely young man, I gave him a fiver for his efforts as they wouldn't accept any money for doing the work.
+He was such a lovely young man, I gave him a fiver for his efforts.

 Whilst Jose Miguel was working I’d been talking to Salva regarding GPS as I wasn’t happy with Google maps offline capabilities, you can’t see walking and cycling routes for one thing!
 We chatted about me buying a Garmin, he had one he could let me have at a discount but it was over 200 euros, and I couldn’t afford that.
 He said he uses an app called Orux, I installed this when I got back to the hotel, and spent sometime trying to figure it out, but there just wasn’t enough time for me to learn the intricacies of it in a few hours, it wouldn’t seem to let me have the map of Spain as an offline map.
 So eventually I uninstalled it.